romaing/advanced-custom-field-widget/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.9 =
+* Added ability for widget to load all custom fields into variables $acfw_<FIELDNAME> for use in the content generator (main key field is still loaded in $acfw_content).
+* Removed previous version comments in an effort to tidy up the code base slightly.
+* Added ability to load values from multiple instances of specified fields.
+The separator used can also be specified.
+* Revised control panel layout to try and make it clearer.
+This has resulted in some major changes to the translation file.
+* Removed a deprecated function from the control panel, please check all configuration values after upgrading to this version to ensure that HTML entities etc. are properly stored.
+* Fixed an issue when using the widget within the main loop.
+The page would continue on and on as the widget resets the main query resulting in the loop not being able to find the end of the page/post list.
+* Added ability to process content generator as PHP script which should populate the variable '$content'.

 = 0.83 =
 * Updated readme.txt to reflect support for WordPress version 3.0.1